Old Voting Machines Confuse Some Texans During Midterm Election

 Cordell Hosea, who lives in a suburb of Houston, says he tried voting straight ticket for Democrats last week.

-"I was getting ready to press the red button to cast my ballot and something told me to glance over to the screen," he says, "and when I looked over at the screen, I saw that Ted Cruz was noted as my Senator."
+"I was getting ready to press the red button to cast my ballot and something told me to glance over to the screen," he says, "and when I looked over at the screen, I saw that Ted Cruz was noted as my senator."

 Hosea says he told poll workers about what happened and they had him restart the process.
 He says it worked the second time.